GregKeil/Splunk-TA-For-SecOnion-Hunting/README.md

 ### Requirements:
 - **TA For Zeek**
   - https://splunkbase.splunk.com/app/5466
+- **Datamodels Must Be Configured To Your Indexes And Sourcetypes**
-- _Datamodels must be configured to your indexes and sourcetypes (Does Not Apply When MA-SecOnion Is Utilized w/ Recommended Inputs.conf)_
+  - Does Not Apply When MA-SecOnion Is Utilized w/ Recommended Inputs.conf

 ### Recommendations:
 - **Splunk App For Lookup File Editing**